jrolfe777/personal-finance-starter/docs/workshop.md

 ### Step 2: Review and Refine the PRD

 Now, let's review the PRD.
-A key part of the developer's role is to use their domain expertise to spot gaps and opportunities.
-The current PRD is good, but it's basic.
-It calculates a timeline, but it doesn't help the user understand *if their plan is good*.
-Let's ask the AI to think like a financial advisor and improve the feature.

-**Action:** Enter the following prompt:
+Your role is to use your domain expertise - and understanding of the business - to spot gaps and opportunities.
+To take the PRD from good to great.
+Review the PRD and add your own spin to it - remove weak ideas, add improvements, tweak and refine.

+**Action:** Here's an example prompt, but you should replace with your own ideas, add success criteria, etc - iteratively, until you are happy with the PRD:

 > This is a good start, but I want to make the calculator more helpful.
 Update `docs/debt-calculator.md` to add a feature requirement for an "AI-Powered Insight".
 This insight should analyze the user's proposed payment plan and provide feedback.
 For example, it could tell them if their payment is too low and will accrue more interest, or congratulate them if it's an aggressive, effective plan.

 **(Wait for the AI to update the file.)**

 **Takeaway:** This demonstrates the iterative and collaborative nature of the AI partnership.
 The human developer provides the strategic direction and product sense, and the AI handles the documentation and refinement.
-We've just made the feature significantly more valuable without writing a single line of code.
+We've just made the feature significantly more valuable without writing a single line of code, and we've created a durable asset that will form the basis of our context engineering during initial development and through the lifetime of maintenance for this feature.

-### Step 3: Refine the PRD with Success Metrics

-A good PM knows that a feature isn't complete without a way to measure its success.
-Let's ask the AI to add that to the PRD.

-**Action:** Enter the following prompt:

-> This is much better.
-Now, add a "Success Metrics" section to `docs/debt-calculator.md` to help us understand if the feature is successful.

-**(Wait for the AI to update the file.)**

-**Takeaway:** You can refine and enhance the product specification with simple, natural language commands.
-The AI understands the context and modifies the existing document, acting as a true partner in the product definition phase.

 ---